 Click here to find more information on the CDC website about the vaccine's safety and effectiveness.

-The two vaccines available in Vermont are listed below.
+The three vaccines available in Vermont are listed below.
 Click on either vaccine for more details.

 1. The Pfizer-BioNTech vaccine

 Here are the ingredients in the Pfizer-BioNTech, Moderna and Johnson & Johnson COVID-19 vaccines, as listed by the Department of Health: